CoderDojoZH/workshops/lua-love/tutorial/learning-love.md

 --[[
-Called when the program starts: allows us to load the assets --]] function love.load(arg)
+Called when the program starts: allows us to load the assets Called exactly once.
+--]]
+function love.load(arg)
     playerImg = love.graphics.newImage('assets/fireboat.png')
 end

 --[[
-Called for each frame
+Called very often by the love engine
 --]]
 function love.draw()
     love.graphics.draw(playerImg, 175, 500) -- Draw it towards the bottom of the window
 end
 ~~~

-In the same way as LÖVe is calling the `love.conf(t)` function we have defined in `conf.lua`, LÖVe will also:
+In the same way as LÖVE is calling the `love.conf(t)` function we have defined in `conf.lua`, LÖVE will also:

-- run `love.load(arg)` when the program starts.
+- call `love.load(arg)` once when the program starts.
-- run `love.draw()` each time it redraws the window.
+- call `love.draw()` very frequently to redraws the window.

+We call these `callback` functions as the LÖVE decides when to call them but we get to write what they do.
 In this very first version our game is loading the `fireboat.png` image and drawing it at the coordinates `175, 500`.

-As you might have guessed, before we can run the program, we have to create an `assets/` directory inside of our game's directory and copy into there the `fireboat.png` image file.

 Our application is ready to run!

 As explained in the Getting started chapters for [Linux](TODO), [Mac OS X](TODO), and [Windows](TODO), depending on your operating system and your personal preferences you can now

-- drag the the `Fireboat/` directory on the `Love` application icon (preferred for Windows and OS X) or
+- On Windows or Mac drag the the `Fireboat` directory onto the `Love` application icon or
-- run `love Fireoboat/` in the terminal while being in the directory above the `Fireoboat/` directory (preferred for Linux)
+- On Linux run  `love .` in the terminal while being inside the `Fireoboat` directory

 ![The window created by LÖVE with the fireboat](images/fireboat-creating-01.png)

-You can close the game by clicking on the close icons your system will have add to your window (TODO: add small screenshots for some Window managers).
+You can close the game by clicking on standard close icon of the window.

-The source for this first example can be found on [GitHub](TODO).

 ## Stearing the Boat